amardeep0/learnPunjabi/Level-1_Punjabi Alphabets/README.md

 **[Video Lessons for Punjabi Alphabets (ਪੈਂਤੀ ਅੱਖਰ)](https://amardeep0.github.io/learnPunjabi/Level-1_Punjabi Alphabets /VideoLessonsInEnglish_88diljam)** - *By 88diljam channel*
-Video Lessons (2-5 min) are in English and organised into 3 different basic videos: A-Listen words, B-How to Write a letter & C-Speak words categories for each letter.
-Each Letter has about 8 voabulary words.
+Video Lessons (2-5 min) are in English and organised into 3 different basic videos for each letter:
+A-Listen words, B-How to Write a letter & C-Speak words
+Video for each Letter has about 8 voabulary words.
 Video lessons are not taught in traditional ਪੈਂਤੀ ਅੱਖਰ sequence, but are in increasing difficulty of letter sounds.

 **[Video Lessons by other Teachers](https://amardeep0.github.io/learnPunjabi/Level-1_Punjabi%20Alphabets/VideoLessons_L1)**